poga/lua53-notes/src/table.md

 }
 ```

-We can see that if the size of array part is larger than the key, we can return the value stored in the array part directly.
+We can see that if the size of the array part is larger than the key, we can return the value stored in the array part directly.

-The design of lua table makes it works like a mix between normal array, sparse array, and hashtable, which makes lua table well-equiped for all kinds of usage pattern.
+The design of Lua table makes it works like a mix between a normal array, sparse array, and hashtable, which makes Lua table well-equipped for all kinds of usage pattern.

-## Inserting a new key
+## Inserting a New Key

 A key can be stored in the array part **or** the hash part.
-To maintain good performance, it's important to strike a balance between the usage of array part and hash part.
+To maintain good performance, it's important to strike a balance between the usage of the array part and the hash part.

 Here's the pseudo code of inserting a new key into a table:

 ```
 1. If the new key is a float
-1.1 if the key can be represented as a integer, convert it to integer 1.2 if the key is NaN, return error
+1.1 if the key can be represented as an integer, convert it to integer 1.2 if the key is NaN, return an error

 2. find the main position of the key
 2.1 if the main position if occupied, check if the occupier is on its main position.
-2.1.1 if the occupier is also on its main position, insert the new key to the free position 2.1.2 if the occupier is not ot its main position, move the occupier to the free position and free the position we want.
+2.1.1 if the occupier is also on its main position, insert the new key to the free position 2.1.2 if the occupier is not on its main position, move the occupier to the free position and free the position we want.
 2.1.3 if there's no free position available, invoke `rehash` to resize both the array part and the hash part.
 ```